stefanos50/CARLA2Real/README.md

 We provide functionalities for exporting a dataset with CARLA frames and their corresponding translated ones.
 This can be useful for comparing algorithms between CARLA and enhanced CARLA or training algorithms only on the enhanced frames.
 Models trained on enhanced frames are expected to perform better on real-life data compared to models trained on original frames due to the smaller sim2real gap.
 Currently, this feature is available only in synchronous mode because it is crucial for all data to be synchronized from the same frame ID to avoid an accuracy decrease or any other DL-related issue.

-Various data can be exported, including frames, ground truth labels for semantic segmentation, object detection annotations in PASCAL VOC format, and information about the world (weather, etc.), the vehicle (speed, steer, brake, etc.), and the depth of the scene.
+Various data can be exported, including frames, ground truth labels for semantic and instance segmentation, object detection annotations in YOLO format, and information about the world (weather, etc.), the vehicle (speed, steer, brake, etc.), and the depth of the scene.
 All these data can be individually enabled or disabled to save disk space if some of them are not needed for a specific task.
 Use the parameters inside `\code\config\carla_config.yaml` to control these export options.

 When exporting datasets, a common approach is to save data for every number of frames.
 This can be done by changing the parameter `skip_frames`.
 Exporting frames when the car is stuck at a traffic light or in any other location can be problematic because the dataset will end up with multiple frames containing the same information.
 For such cases, we provide the parameters `capture_when_static` and `speed_threshold`.
 If the parameter is set to false, then if the ego vehicle is static, data will not be saved.
 Also, by thresholding the speed of the vehicle, you can avoid exporting data if the vehicle is moving at a very slow speed to prevent having data that are very close.
 Adjust these parameters in the `\code\config\carla_config.yaml` file.